visit-dav/visit/src/doc/python_scripting/functions.rst

     DefineArrayExpression creates new array variables.
     Array variables are a collection of scalar variables that are grouped together.
-    Currently there are no plots that take array variables, but they can be used in queries, such as the "XRay Image" query or used as a pick variable that creates a Histogram plot of the array variable for a specific zone.
+    All the variables must have the same centering and only scalar variables are supported, for example, no vector, tensor or material variables.
+    Array variables are used in the Label plot.

     The variableName argument is a string that contains the name of the new variable.
     You can pass the name of an existing expression if you want to provide a new expression definition.
-    The expression argument is a string that contains the definition of the new variable in terms of `built-in expressions <../using_visit/Quantitative/Expressions.html#built-in-expressions>`_ and pre-existing variable names using VisIt_'s `expression grammar <../using_visit/Quantitative/Expressions.html#expression-grammar>`_.
+    The expression argument is a string that contains the definition of the new variable in terms of :ref:`built-in expressions <Built-in_expressions>` and pre-existing variable names using VisIt_'s :ref:`expression grammar <Expression_grammar>`.
+    If you run into problems defining your expression you might want to read the section on :ref:`expression compatibility gotchas <Expression_Compatibility_Gotchas>`.

 **Example:**